-Steeped in so much history, Muratie has recently updated their wine brand and label, and named their range after many of the significant characters that have made up this heritage.
+Steeped in so much history, Muratie has recently updated there wine brand and label and named its range after many of the significant characters that have made up this heritage.
 The MCC bubbly is known as Lady Alice, Ansela van de Caab (blended red), George Paul Canitz (Pinot Noir), Ronnie Melck (Shiraz), Alberta Annemarie (Merlot), Laurens Campher (blended white), Isabella (Chardonnay) and Ben Prins (Port).

-Coming from a marketing and branding background, I totally love what they have done design wise with the label.
+Coming from a marketing and branding background, I totally love what they have done design-wise with the label.
 The Muratie brand is kept strong and uniform across the range, but each bottle has its own unique qualities that differentiate it.
-It’s thoroughly modern while at the same time maintains its classic air that speaks of its rich history.
+It’s thoroughly modern while at the same time maintaining its classic air that speaks of its rich history.

-Not only has the label changed, but the wines have also undergone some significant changes under wine maker Francois Conradie.
-We tasted two vintages of most of the wines, and I soon discovered that spitting needs to become mandatory for me if I am to taste wines at 11 am on and empty stomach.
+Not only has the label changed, but the wines have also undergone some significant changes under winemaker Francois Conradie.
+We tasted two vintages of most of the wines, and I soon discovered that spitting needs to become mandatory for me if I am to taste wines at 11 am on an empty stomach.